exercism/php/exercises/concept/pizza-pi/.docs/instructions.md

 ## 3. Some Cheese, Please

 Cheese comes in perfect cubes and is sold by size.
 Lilly calculated an equation to determine how many pizzas can of some diameter (d) made from a cheese cube of side-length (l):

-`pizzas = (cheese_dimension^3) / (thickness * PI * diameter)`
+`pizzas = (cheese_dimension^3) / (thickness * PI * (diameter/2)^2)`

 Create a function that:

-* Takes a side-length dimension of a cheese cube
+- Takes a side-length dimension of a cheese cube
-* Takes the desired thickness of the cheese layer
+- Takes the desired thickness of the cheese layer
-* Takes the diameter of the pizza
+- Takes the diameter of the pizza
-* And returns the number of pizzas that can be made while rounding down.
+- And returns the number of pizzas that can be made while rounding down.

 For example, given a 25x25x25cm cheese cube, 0.5cm thick cheese layer and pizzas 30cm in diameter: